nhungphuc114-droid/Madman-Protocol-GCEP-V1.0/README.md

 C. Anti-Whale Mechanics
 The protocol utilizes Geometric Mean Rewards.Mechanism: 1,000 small nodes earn significantly more in total than one single massive data center.Purpose: This forces the network to remain hyper-decentralized, preventing the "Equation Group" or any state actor from buying up the entire forest to control the gates.

+4.5 Threshold-Based Settlement & Ledger Persistence
+To maintain the protocol’s economic efficiency and minimize the surveillance footprint on the public blockchain, GCEP does not perform real-time on-chain payouts for every shard transmigrated.

+Off-Chain Micro-Ledger (Atomic Accounting):
+Each node maintains a local, cryptographically signed ledger of "Service Proofs."
+These proofs are gossiped across the forest to build a decentralized consensus of work.
+This process is zero-cost and occurs at the speed of the network.

+The 1.0 BTC Threshold (The Accumulation Rule):
+The protocol utilizes a Threshold Settlement Mechanism.
+Individual rewards are accumulated in a Layer-2 state channel (similar to the Lightning Network but with increased privacy layers).

+Logic: Actual on-chain transmigration of value to a Mainnet BTC address is only triggered when the accumulated reward reaches the 1.0 BTC threshold (or a user-defined high-value limit).

+Purpose: This high threshold ensures that the "noise-to-signal" ratio of the transaction is optimal.
+It prevents the network from being slowed down by "dust transactions" and ensures that only significant, sustained contributors can finalize wealth, thereby filtering out short-term opportunistic attackers.

+Zero-Knowledge Aggregation:
+Before settlement, multiple nodes' rewards are aggregated using ZK-Starks.
+When the 1.0 BTC is finally moved, the public blockchain sees only a single, massive, anonymous transaction.
+It is impossible to tell if this 1.0 BTC belongs to one giant server or 10,000 small "Ghost" nodes.

 ---

 ## 5. Deployment Guide